 Offering a supremely comfortable stay with superb amenities and access to activities in ecologically diverse surrounds, Andaz Mayakoba is well-located for both restorative beach escapes and exploring the cultural and historical wonders of the Yucatan Peninsula.

 There are 214 guestrooms and suites, all of which are open-plan and spacious, offering a private terrace or balcony.
 Floor-to-ceiling windows ensure plenty of light floods in and rooms enjoy views to either the resort gardens, mangrove lagoons or the Caribbean Sea.
 WiFi is complimentary, as is bottled water and the contents of the minibar.
 Standard Rooms measure from 50 sqm while the suites measure up to 425 sqm.
 All suites also come with a private plunge pool.

 Andaz Mayakoba is a great option for families and complimentary use of the kids' club is included in your stay.
 Kids will also love the pools, the complimentary bikes, the beach activities and exploring the resort grounds and lagoons.

-The endless Caribbean waters provide plenty fo opportunities to enjoy watersports such as SUP, snorkeling and kayaking.
+The endless Caribbean waters provide plenty fo opportunities to enjoy watersports such as SUP, snorkelling and kayaking.
 Playa del Carmen is a 15-minute drive away and has many dining options and great nightlife for those who wish to get out of the resort and explore.
-Mexico's Yucatan Peninsula is also rich with natural attractions and historical sites, including the impressive Mayan ruins of Chichen Itza and Tulum, as well as cenotes (natural swimming holes) which are great for snorkeling or diving and cooling off from the Caribbean heat.
-Guests at Andaz Mayakoba also have access to a tennis center, golf course and plenty of walking trails.
+Mexico's Yucatan Peninsula is also rich with natural attractions and historical sites, including the impressive Mayan ruins of Chichen Itza and Tulum, as well as cenotes (natural swimming holes) which are great for snorkelling or diving and cooling off from the Caribbean heat.
+Guests at Andaz Mayakoba also have access to a tennis centre, golf course and plenty of walking trails.

 Coba by Bicycle